Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Bring-your-own-Managed-Identity.md

 # Overview

-The ***Bring Your Own User Assigned Managed Identity*** (BYO UAMI) feature, available with release [2024-06-06](../Whats-New#2024-06-06), allows both Greenfield and Brownfield customers to create a new User Assigned Managed Identityb (UAMI) during the deployment of AMBA-ALZ.
-It also allows Brownfield customers, who deployed the ALZ pattern when this feature wasn't available, to use any existing one by configuring a couple of paramters.
-Thanks to this new feature, it is now possible to query Azure Resource Graph (ARG) using the Kusto Query Language.
+The ***Bring Your Own User Assigned Managed Identity*** (BYO UAMI) feature, available with release [2024-06-06](../Whats-New#2024-06-06), allows both Greenfield and Brownfield customers to create a new User Assigned Managed Identity (UAMI) during the deployment of AMBA-ALZ.
+It also allows Brownfield customers, who deployed the ALZ pattern when this feature wasn't available, to use any existing one by configuring a couple of parameters.
+Thanks to this new feature, it's now possible to query Azure Resource Graph (ARG) using the Kusto Query Language.
 Log-based search alerts can now be enhanced to include ARG queries looking at resource tags.

 # How this feature works

-The BYO UAMI feature works by creating a new UAMI in the management subscription and assiging the ***Monitoring reader*** role on the parent pseudo root Management Group.
-With this new feature, it is now possible to query Azure Resource Graph (ARG) using the Kusto Query Language and to enhance Log-based search alerts that can now query ARG to look at resource tags or properties.
-It is enough to enter the necessary parameter values before running the ALZ pattern deployment.
+The BYO UAMI feature works by creating a new UAMI in the management subscription and assigns the ***Monitoring reader*** role on the parent pseudo root Management Group.
+With this new feature, it's now possible to query Azure Resource Graph (ARG) using the Kusto Query Language and to enhance Log-based search alerts that can now query ARG to look at resource tags or properties.
+It's enough to enter the necessary parameter values before running the ALZ pattern deployment.

 Should Brownfield customers decide to use their own UAMI after the initial deployment, it will be sufficient to enter the parameter values for _bringYourOwnUserAssignedManagedIdentity_ and _bringYourOwnUserAssignedManagedIdentityResourceId_, leaving the _userAssignedManagedIdentityName_ parameter at its default and the parameter _managementSubscriptionId_ with no values: